LIDA-Data-Analytics-Team/laser-activity/README.md

 # LASER Activity

-Azure Function App used to run Python scripts that insert LASER usage costs into SQL Database.
+Azure Function App used to run Python scripts that insert details about LASER usage and costs from Azure APIs into a SQL Database.

 Scheduled to run once every a day, each function executing 10 minutes after the last starting at 0700.